Brightspace/frau-local-appresolver/README.md

 localappresolver -c urn:d2l:fra:class:some-app -f appconfig.json -h acme.com -p 3000 -d dist
 ```

 See below for parameter explanation.
+Parameters may be provided directly on the CLI, or alternatively can be provided in a `appresolver.json` file.

 ### From JavaScript